uthmanolanase/HIV-Continental-Study-Africa/README.md

 Unlike many previous studies that primarily focus on Sub-Saharan Africa, this research provides a truly continental-wide perspective by incorporating all seven countries of North Africa, often underrepresented in comparative analyses.
 By including both Sub-Saharan and North African countries, this project addresses a critical research gap and offers a more comprehensive understanding of HIV-related trends across the entire African continent.

-The findings have been submitted to the International Journal of Epidemiology (2024 Impact Factor: 5.9; 5-Year Impact Factor: 8.3)
+The findings is currently under review at the International Journal of Epidemiology (2024 Impact Factor: 5.9; 5-Year Impact Factor: 8.3)
 This repository provides all code, datasets, and outputs to promote transparency and reproducibility

 ---